 Nothing on this site should be taken as legal advice for any individual case or situation.
 Every claim and potential legal claim must be viewed on its own merits.
 The information on this website is for general information purposes only.
 It is not intended to create, and receipt or viewing of this information does not constitute, an attorney-client relationship.
 Every situation and every client’s legal matter is different and this website is merely meant to provide information to the public.
 Nor does this website create an attorney-client relationship – such a relationship has not been formed unless a signed fee agreement has been made.
 If you want legal advice or want to know if you have suffered a legal wrong contact the attorneys at The Law Office of Hakimi & Shahriari at (888) 635 - 2250.

+Parking accessible for disabled persons (disabled parking) is an important protect legal right of disabled persons in California.
 Driving is an essential element in all of our modern world, daily lives.
 It is with this understanding that the Americans with Disabilities Act (ADA) created specific rights with respect to disabled parking.
 Disabled parking rights refer to the implementation of the ADA parking rules and their state counterparts that improve disabled persons access to accessible parking.

 There are a number of factors which determine whether a property is following the disabled parking rules, and is providing accessible parking to disabled persons.
 It is important to note that whenever on-site parking is provided in lots or structures for clients, guests or employees, then handicapped parking must also be provided for disabled persons.
 One of the elements to determine if parking is ADA compliant has to do with the number of handicapped parking spaces provided at a property.
 The chart below reflects how many disabled parking spots are required per parking spots at a property.
 As you can see, the greater the number for parking spots are available at a property, the greater number of accessible parking spots must be included at the property, in order for the property to be in compliance with the Americans with Disabilities Act.